3and4/Leither/doc/GongShi-en.md

 Organization runs on the node of its creation.
 Distributed organization also starts from the first node where it is created.
 The default network structure is DHT network which stores public information of the organization.

-Public information of the organization can be inquired through DHT network.
-Information of member's node can be searched through routing service.
-Members can send P2P message.
-Group chatting data belongs to public and saved on DHT network.
+Public information of an organization can be inquired through DHT network, so can the information of a member's node.
+Members can exchange P2P messages.
+Group message data belongs to the public and is saved on DHT network.
 #### 3.2 Join Organization
 User can apply for membership of an organization directly, or ask a member to apply on its behavior.
 Once supervisor confirms the application, the user becomes a member and DHT is updated with corresponding information.
 Member can check public information of the organization.
 User can also perform certain task for the organization and get rewarded a membership.